 The common interpretation of Watts’ quote also doesn’t consider the question of what ‘the message’ is, or if there are different levels of understanding the message.
 Or even, if there are multiple messages to be received.

 Would you like to improve your ability to successfully harness the benefits of psychedelics?

 Join The Conscious Psychedelic Explorer, our flagship course.

 The Conscious Psychedelic Explorer is a 6 week deep dive course designed to empower you to find a personalised approach to using psychedelics for transformation and growth.

 I see the advice that ‘one should not journey too often’ commonly put out there, yet most of the people I know in the psychedelic community have ample experience and have journeyed dozens of times themselves.

-In general I think that most people could stand to benefit from more psychedelics sessions, rather than fewer.
+In general I think there are many people could stand to benefit from more psychedelics sessions, rather than fewer.
 This is almost something of a faux-pas to say these days, but it’s what I believe, so I’m saying it.
 That is why the thoughts I have shared here have leaned towards illustrating this viewpoint, and not going into the dangers of overuse, which of course absolutely do exist.
 I should also make clear that I am talking about respectful, intentional, and careful use, done with the intention of learning or growth.
 And also that if insights are revealed, one should invest ample time and energy in to integrating them as best they can.